VSSSE/VSS-DOC/SRS.md

 ## 2. Overall Description

 MovieTunes is a service that can be used to find music similar to a user-specified movie soundtrack.
-It consists of a backend written in Elixir using the Phoenix framework, an Android app written in Java, and a web app written in Elm.
+It consists of a back end written in Elixir using the Phoenix framework, an Android app written in Java, and a web app written in Elm.

 **Overall Use Case Diagram**
 ![UCD][]